 A Student Credit Card is a special credit card that can be availed by students at the college level.
 It allows students, above the age of 18 years, to manage their own expenses when they do not have a credit history in place.
 The eligibility criteria for such credit cards varies according to the guidelines of the institution offering the card.
-The interest rate on such credit card is significantly low, and the validity usually extends to a period of 5 years.
+The interest rate on such credit cards is significantly low, and the validity usually extends to a period of 5 years.

 A Student Credit Card is quite different from a regular Credit Card you get from a financial institution.
 It does not have an income eligibility limit and has separate guidelines for eligibility as the card is specially designed for students.
-Unlike regular Credit Cards, the documentation required to apply for credit card is also bare minimum.
+Unlike regular Credit Cards, the documentation required to apply for a credit card is also a bare minimum.
 It also does not give you access to a higher credit limit and other standout features that are offered by regular Credit Cards.

 Apart from Student Credit Cards and regular Credit Cards, there is also another type of card called the Secure Credit Card.

 A Secured Credit Card is an alternative to the traditional Credit Card and can be availed by people who have a bad credit score and are looking to replenish their score.
 In short, Secured Credit Cards are special Credit Cards that are offered against a fixed deposit.
 By making timely payments on the Secured Credit Card, cardholders can rebuild their credit histories and score over a period of time.
 However, in case of delay or default in making payments, the dues are recovered from the fixed deposit.
 The card requires minimal documentation as the FD acts as a security deposit.

 Read on to know how a secured credit card is different from a regular credit card and a student credit card.